AdmTal/music-thing/readme.md

 I'll prob give this a few more hours over the next couple of weeks and then move on to something else.

-If anyone already knows of an open source repo that makes these videos already, please let me know.

 You can run this with any MIDI file

+~~If anyone already knows of an open source repo that makes these videos already, please let me know.~~

+Update - I found the repo!  https://github.com/quasar098/midi-playground

+It's incredible - go look at that instead

 # How to Run